 Recipes Of Long Ago

 Filled with my personal collection of recipes dating back to the early 18th century and many others.
 My Great Grandmother inspired me at a young age on the importance of cooking well.
 I have some of her canning jars, frying pans and a special wooden spoon with a huge wooden bowl.
 The recipes are listed in alphabetical order for your personal use.
-If you would like to share a family recipe with Piedmont Trails or you have a question or comment about the recipes listed here, click on the Contact Piedmont Trails link and let us know.
+If you would like to share a family recipe with Piedmont Trails or if you have a question or comment about the recipes listed here, simply Contact Piedmont Trails !!

 Enjoy Your Journey With Cooking !!